New Covenant Commandments

 Jesus Instituted the New Covenant

 Jesus was the mediator of that promised New Covenant.
 At the Last Supper, when he instituted Communion for a remembrance of what he would accomplish, he said it was the blood of the New Testament, or New Covenant (the two words ‘testament’ and ‘covenant’ are synonymous).
 He stated the purpose of the New Covenant a few verses later, in Luke 22:29, when he said, "I appoint unto you a kingdom, as my Father hath appointed unto me; That ye may eat and drink at my table in my kingdom, and sit on thrones judging the twelve tribes of Israel."
 The word for ‘appoint’ is diatithemai, which is a verb form of diatheke, the word for ‘covenant.’
-He was literally saying, "I make a covenant with you to give you a kingdom, as my Father has made a covenant with me."
+He was literally saying, "I covenant with you to give you a kingdom, as my Father has covenanted with me."
 The ultimate purpose of the New Covenant was to offer his followers a place in the Kingdom.
 That is why Jesus shed his blood.

 Jesus ratified the New Covenant with the shedding of his blood.
 The blood from the animal sacrifices in the Old Covenant were a temporary covering, but had to be repeated, some daily, some monthly, some yearly.
 But Jesus Christ’s sacrifice was once and for all, as described in Hebrews 10:1-23.
 And it is identified as the New Covenant in verse 16 of that chapter, as well as in Hebrews 8:10, in fulfillment of God’s promises of a New Covenant in the Prophets.
 However, many Sabbath keepers claim that the New Covenant is only for the future and only with Israel.
 This is dealt with in Part Two, under Objection #19.